achafetz/adjuST/README.md

 The scripts here are used to adjust to the COP19 Site Tool.

+The general process figured out the mechanism-PSNU-coarse age distribution across Age and Sex and applies it down to all the sites it applies to.

 ### Adjustments & Dependent Indicators

 Site Tool Distribution agreements: [kernel indicator -> apply to dependent indicators]